 A management style is the way in which a manager makes decisions as well as how they lead and communicate with employees.
 Managers will differ in how they lead their teams.
 The 5 main management styles are autocratic, persuasive, consultative, participative and laissez-faire.
-The style a manager uses may come down to a number of factors such as:
+The style a manager uses may come down to several factors such as: